 But cross-country skiing has a special place in Norwegian culture and history, as well as being a favourite pastime during winter.
 Over the years, skiing has moved from being a means of transportation, to pure, social fun – though sometimes used for hardcore fitness purposes as well.
 A ski marathon called Birkebeinerrennet attracts hoards of Norwegians year after year (a good chunk of them probably suffering from midlife crisis).

 Norway has traditionally dominated the skiing world cup and olympic events, and skiers like Bjørn Dæhli, Marit Bjørgen, Therese Johaug and Petter Northug are, or have been, among the greatest sports stars in the country.

 Advanced skiers come to Norway to go ski touring in the mountainside, and will oftentimes discover untouched nature that is much more difficult to reach in summer.
 Adventurers should familiarize themselves with the local conditions and the weather, though, as avalanches sometimes occur in the mountains, usually during or just after major snowfalls.

 Newbies should start with easier groomed slopes, which you will find in most parts of Norway, even in the coastal areas, during the winter (which are family friendly and perfectly safe).
-The largest and most popular ski destinations are located in the mountains in central and eastern Norway, like Holmenkollen in Oslo, Sjusjøen in the county of Hedmark and Geilo in the valley of Hallingdal.
+The largest and most popular ski destinations are located in the mountains in central, eastern and southern Norway, like Holmenkollen in Oslo, Gålå, Sjusjøen in the county of Hedmark, Hovden in Setesdal, and Geilo in the valley of Hallingdal.